openmetalio/openmetal-docs/docs/engineers-notes/okd.md

 Add the following to `/etc/hosts`.
 Replace the floating IPs with the IPs you created above.
 You'll need to use this block on several servers.
- _Only recomended for testing purposes._
+ _Only recommended for testing purposes._

 ```bash
 API_FLOATING_IP api.okd.testing-okd.com